Mystery of the Ages (a critical review)

-This review, which is based on the 1985 hardback version, will go through each chapter and confront these "mysteries."
+This review is based on the 1985 hardback version (363 pages) and will go through each chapter and confront these "mysteries."
 Its purpose will be to: 1.
 Help those who come into contact with this book to understand the true agenda behind it; 2.
-Show how HWA substituted the true gospel of Jesus Christ with a false gospel; 3.
+Show how Herbert W. Armstrong substituted the true gospel of Jesus Christ with a false gospel; 3.
 Help those who have exited from these groups to understand how they were snared and help them untangle themselves from the falsehoods, and 4.
 Prove that HWA was a false prophet and deceiver, who copied and plagiarized from other groups.

 Error, indeed, is never set forth in its naked deformity, lest, being thus exposed, it should at once be detected.
 But it is craftily decked out in an attractive dress, so as, by its outward form, to make it appear to the inexperienced (ridiculous as the expression may seem) more true than the truth itself.
 (Irenaeus Against Heresies, Book I)

-Chapter 6 (Mystery of the Church) (5 pages)
+Chapter 6 (Mystery of the Church) (5 parts)